ART 101. Art Survey. (2 Credits)

 ART 352.
 Medieval & Byzantine Art.
 (4 Credits)

-Exploration of the visual theology of Early Christian art and architecture, following its development in Constantinople alongside the Celtic and Carolingian culture of the medieval West, and concluding in the artistic maturity of both these civilizations: Romanesque and Gothic in the West and Byzantine art in the East.
+This course explores premodern Christian ways of seeing strategy for navigating our hyper-visual age.
+After examining the earliest Christian art and architecture, we follow developments in Constantinople alongside the Celtic and Carolingian art of the medieval West.
+The maturity of these civilizations as expressed by Byzantine, Romanesque and Gothic art then gives way to the limitation of images as emphasized by the medieval mystics.
+Attention is given not just to studying, but practicing ancient forms of Christian spirituality as well.
 Alternate years in Fall semester.
-Enrollment priority given to Art History majors.
 NOTE: This course does not fulfill the entire VPA theme and covers only the domain of VPAV.

 Tags: HP, VPAV